Customise the Safari browser window on Mac

 Customise the toolbar

-Change the items in the toolbar: Choose View > Customise Toolbar, then add, remove and rearrange toolbar items by dragging them.
+Change the items in the toolbar: Add, remove and rearrange toolbar items by dragging them.
 For example, you can add an iCloud Tabs button that shows a list of web pages open on your other devices that have Safari turned on in iCloud preferences.

 Remove a toolbar item: Press and hold the Command key, then drag the item out of the toolbar.